Igoo1/design/README.md

-# design of filter for
+# design of filter with custom params